National Zinfandel Day Technical Workshop takes a keen, sobering look at the future of Lodi Zinfandel

 “Early on, I realized how important branding is.
 Whenever we developed a vineyard, we would immediately give it a name.
 The Vista Luna Vineyard got its name somewhat haphazardly.
 It used to be an apple orchard, which I never thought it should have been, and I had been waiting and waiting for the opportunity to buy it.
 I remember the night we finally closed on the property.
 We drove out there with a bottle of California sparkling wine, and sat on the tailgate drinking it.
 It was dusk, and up came a beautiful full moon.
 So we said, this is the ‘Vista Luna Vineyard,’ and that was that.

 “The name itself doesn’t get a vineyard sold.
 It takes a lot of elbow grease and right decisions to get it recognized.
 The first thing we do when selecting a site is look for the right soil, choose the right grapes and clones, and the right rootstocks.
 In the case of the Vista Luna Zinfandel, we chose a really vigorous rootstock (5BB) because the soils in Borden Ranch are so poor.
 The whole purpose is to take advantage of a site.
 We originally decided on 9’ by 6’ spacing and a modified VSP (vertical shoot positioning) trellis.
 We quickly found out that a straight VSP wasn’t going to work because, for Zinfandel, you really need to spread out the canopy to duplicate what you get in a head trained vine – lots of air space, and speckled light shining into the fruit zone.
-We put on cross-arms to achieve that spread-out structure to improve the fruit quality, it indeed it has really worked out well.
+We put on cross-arms to achieve that spread-out structure to improve the fruit quality, and indeed it has really worked out well.

 “Achieving fruit quality is also all about partnerships with your buyers.
 It’s important to invite them to come in and give you feedback.
 As growers, we all need larger wineries to survive, but those relationships can sometimes become antagonistic – prices aren’t good, tonnage not right, or they’re fighting for higher quality while there may not be enough money in the agreed-upon budget to work the vines to everyone’s satisfaction.